kiboschool/course-programming-1/src/programming-1.md

 Your overall course grade is made up of:

-- Weekly assignments: 50%
+- Weekly Assignments: 42%
-- Midterm Project: 25%
+- Projects: 33%
 - Final Project: 25%

+* **Weekly Assignments**: On most weeks, you will have a few exercises to practice the concepts you learned that week.
+Some of these exercises are graded and together they are referred to as the week's assignment.
+  There are 6 such exercises in total, each worth 7% of your final grade.
-* **Weekly Assignments**: Each week, you will have several ungraded exercises to practice the concepts you learned that week.
-You will also have a _project_, a substantive graded program to write.
-There are 6 projects in total, each worth 10% of your final grade.
+* **Projects**: On other weeks, your deliverable is a  _project_, a substantive graded program to write.
+There are 2 projects in  total, each worth 16.5% of your final grade.
-* **Midterm and Final Project**: You will have two larger projects, midway through the course and at the end of the course, reflecting all that you've learned up to that point.
-Each contributes 25% of your final grade.
+* **Final Project**: At the end of the course, you will have a capstone project which aims to use most of the skills you have learned in the course.
+This project contributes 25% of your final grade.

-Your projects will be hosted on Github and turned in on Gradescope (see the Tools section below).
-Projects will be scored in Gradescope based on whether they complete the task successfully and effectively.
+All your assessments will be hosted on Github and turned in on Gradescope (see the Tools section below).
+Projects will be scored in Gradescope based on whether they complete the task successfully (does it work?) and effectively (is it well executed?).

-More details about your assignments are given on the next few pages.
+More details about your assessments are given on the next few pages.

 ## Tools